jasonm23/onlisp-markdown/onlisp.md

          docs)
 ```

-The predicate given as the second argument to find-if deﬁnes the intersection of
+The predicate given as the second argument to `find-if` deﬁnes the intersection of
 the three predicates called within it.
-With fint, whose name stands for "function
+With `fint`, whose name stands for "function
 intersection," we can say:

 ```